 ABUTTER — Owner of property contiguous to the lot(s) being developed under the site plan review rules and regulations.

 APPLICANT — The person(s) who applies for approval or endorsement of a plan.
 An applicant, other than a natural person or persons, must submit evidence that the person actually signing the application is authorized to sign on behalf of the applicant.
 If the applicant is not the owner of the site being developed, the owner must also sign the application indicating his/her/its consent to the work.
-See also developer.
+See also "developer."

 APPROVAL — After receiving submitted plans, the Board may vote to approve them.
 Such action by the Board requires a simple majority vote of those present at a meeting, unless specified otherwise in the General Laws.
 In the case of final approval on a site plan, only those Board members present at the public hearing or otherwise fully conversant with the plan and the information gathered at the hearing may vote.
 (Note: Board members who have missed one session of a hearing may vote on that matter pursuant to MGL c.
 39, § 23D, as voted by the Town Meeting May 22, 2007.)

-ASTM — American Society for Testing and Material.
+ASTM — American Society for Testing and Materials.

 BMP — Best management practices as are determined by the Massachusetts Department of Environmental Protection or other environmental groups.

-BOARD — See Planning Board.
+BOARD — See "Planning Board."

 BROWNFIELD — A site that has previously been used and contains or may contain materials that constitute environmental contamination.